carla-simulator/carla/Docs/build_linux.md

         cd PythonAPI/examples
         python3 dynamic_weather.py
 ```

 !!!
-Note
-    If you encounter the error `ModuleNotFoundError: No module named 'carla'` while running a script, you may be running a different version of Python than the one used to install the client.
-Go to `PythonAPI\carla\dist` and check the version of Python used in the `.egg` file.

-!!!
 Important
     If the simulation is running at a very low FPS rate, go to `Edit -> Editor preferences -> Performance` in the Unreal Engine editor and disable `Use less CPU when in background`.